Voultapher/Presentations/retpoline/present.md

 <!-- .element: class="fragment" -->

 Note:
-- gcc also has think functionality
+- gcc also has this functionality
 - gcc wonderful option name
 - your up to date kernel compiles with something similar